Here's a question for you:

-- Instruct your children on keeping their full name, age, school, and other private information private online (through email, social media, text messages, and the like).
+Instruct your children on keeping their full name, age, school, and other private information private online (through email, social media, text messages, and the like).

-- Consider using one of the best identity theft protection or best credit monitoring service - yes, even for your kids.
+- Consider using one of the identity theft protection or credit monitoring services - yes, even for your kids.
 LifeLock, for example, offers a plan called LifeLock Junior, which is specifically designed for people under the age of 18.

 There are times you will have to provide your child's social security number, however, you still want to be aware of what's happening to that information.

 - Always ask if there's an alternative to providing your child's whole social security number.
 You may be able to give only the last four numbers instead.
 I personally always simply skip over the SS number part when filling out forms for my children at the doctor, and it's never been brought up as posing an issue.